 If you have any other questions regarding the Pillars of the Forty Acres recognition program, please contact firstname.lastname@example.org.

 Special Criteria Guidelines

-When is the deadline to submit miscellaneous criteria?
+Q: When is the deadline to submit special criteria?

 A: Yes, an organization may submit two special criteria per Core Value category to be considered for points.